Current Cannabis Laws in South Africa (2026): The Complete Legal Guide

 -

-Import/export without licence
+Import/export without licensing

 5. Private Use Laws: What You Can Legally Do